 - Keep in mind that your request takes valuable time from the people you're contacting, so be sure to use their time well.

 - Be considerate of cultural differences.
-Mozilla is a multinational and multicultural team, so when talking to someone whose culture is, or may be, different from your own, be sure to keep that in mind while communicating.
+Mozilla is a multinational and multicultural team, so when talking to someone whose culture is, or might be, different from your own, be sure to keep that in mind while communicating.

 - Start a new conversation instead of highjacking an existing conversation.
 Don't inject your questions into an unrelated conversation just because the people you need to talk to are paying attention to it.
 While convenient for you, this can irritate the people you're trying to talk to, and result in a less than ideal outcome.